top of page

 Carte de visite dated circa 1877.

-Project Extension: Family History Methods
+Project Extension: Making Family History Matter

 We are thrilled to announce that extra funding has been secured through the University of Lancashire's Institute of Creativity, Communities and Culture to extend the Dating Antique Photographs Project.

-With the new funding, project lead, Brandon Taylorian, is able to offer a new set of workshops due to be hosted in Preston in June and July 2025 and the publication of the Handbook of Family History Methods.
+With the new funding, project lead, Dr Brandon Taylorian, is able to offer a new set of workshops due to be hosted in Preston in June and July 2025 and the publication of the Handbook of Family History Methods.
 With a broader remit, the project extension will focus on best practice in family history research and develop the skill among family historians of how to give their research historical relevance to convey family history as a serious mode of academic, historical inquiry.

 New Handbook Published in 2025

-The Handbook of Family History Methods is a short publication created by University of Lancashire Research Associate Brandon Reece Taylorian.
+The Handbook of Family History Methods is a short publication created by University of Lancashire Research Associate Dr Brandon Reece Taylorian.
 It follows The Handbook of Antique Photographs, published in 2024, by broadening its remit to address best practices in family history research based on Taylorian's personal research journey.

 The handbook features tips and tricks on all aspects of the family history research process, including how to acquire resources like birth, marriage and death certificates, the importance of newspapers and other secondary sources to family history research, the role of religion in family history and other key topics of interest to family historians.